 Awards & Recognitions:

-The proprietors have collectively garnered an Ivy League list of awards, including 3 Grammy nominations, a Film/TV-Genie (Oscar) win, a Multi-Platinum and Gold Award Win for record sales at pop/rock exceeding 10 million in record sales, a JPF-Hollywood nomination, 2 Juno wins (Canada), a Golden Melody Award win (Taiwan) and a #1 Album debut at Billboard, a #1 debut at iTunes, twelve #1’s at Jazz Radio and a top ten at Blues Radio.
+The proprietors have collectively garnered an Ivy League list of awards, including 3 Grammy nominations, a Film/TV-Genie (Oscar) win, a Multi-Platinum and Gold Award Win for record sales at pop/rock exceeding 10 million in record sales, a JPF-Hollywood nomination, 2 Juno wins (Canada), a Golden Melody Award win (Taiwan) and a #1 Album debut at Billboard, a #1 debut at iTunes, twelve #1’s at Jazz Radio, a top ten at Blues Radio and #2 at New York City’s iStandard Beat Producer Showcase.
 We are also recognized by the A.E.S.
 (Audio Engineering Society) for work in 5.1 Surround Sound – Film, TV and Multi-Media Formats and on the providers list for Apple’s MFiT (Mastered for iTunes): “Music as the Artist and Sound Engineer Intended.”

 Additional endeavors include recording at European studios and/or larger NYC, Nashville, L.A. symphony sized studios, returning to overdub, edit, mix and master in-house.
 Our recognized success with live recordings at concert halls and music venues continue to also deliver quality results and #1’s.